1. Introduction

 The

-attribute for the li
+value attribute for the li element is no

 longer deprecated as it is not presentational.
 The same goes for the

-attribute of the ol
+start attribute of the ol element.

 The

-attribute for the a
+target attribute for the a and

-elements is no longer deprecated, as it is useful in Web
+area elements is no longer deprecated, as it is useful in Web

-applications, e.g. in conjunction with iframe
+applications, e.g. in conjunction with iframe.

 The

-attribute on script
+type attribute on script and

-is no longer required if the scripting language is
+style is no longer required if the scripting language is

 ECMAScript and the styling language is CSS respectively.